Stock events for The Williams Cos., Inc. (WMB)

 WMB’s Geographic footprint

-The Williams Cos., Inc. has a significant geographic footprint across North America, primarily in the United States.
-Its operations span major U.S. shale plays, including the Marcellus and Utica formations, the Rocky Mountains region, and the Gulf Coast.
-Strategic assets are located in the deepwater Gulf of Mexico, the Rockies, the Pacific Northwest, and the Eastern Seaboard.
-The company's headquarters are in Tulsa, Oklahoma, with major offices also in Houston, Pittsburgh, and Salt Lake City.
+The Williams Companies, Inc. operates extensively across the United States, with strategic assets in regions such as the deepwater Gulf of Mexico, the Rocky Mountains, the Pacific Northwest, and the Eastern Seaboard.
+The company's headquarters are in Tulsa, Oklahoma, with major offices in Houston, Texas, and Pittsburgh, Pennsylvania.

 WMB Corporate Image Assessment